vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

-An alternative navigation path is provided in the "Who's Who" screen.
+An alternative navigation path is provided by the "Who's Who" view.
-This allows the user to find a photographer directly:
+This view puts the photographer first, thus allowing you to find a person without knowing the name of their club:

 * photographer1
   * photo club A